magento/merchdocs/src/marketing/price-rules-cart-create.md

    - Total Items Quantity
    - Total Weight

+ {:.bs-callout-warning}
+ For purchase orders only: When a Cart Price Rule is set based on one or more specific Payment Methods, the discount is applied to the total when a purchase order is created.
+If, after the purchase order is created, the payment method is changed to one that is not covered by the Cart Price rule, the discount remains applied to the total.

 ## Step 3: Define the Actions

 The shopping cart price rule actions describe how prices are updated when the conditions are met.